iprokit/service/README.md

 Congratulations!!! you have successfully created your first Hello Micro Service.

 # Hero Service
-Lets create a hero service with CRUD API that responds to HTTP client and queries data from RDB(MySQL) Database.
+Lets create a hero service with CRUD operations that responds to HTTP client and queries data from RDB(MySQL) Database.

 Add the following optional environment variables to .env file to the root folder of the project to configure the database.